 During a general election, all registered voters receive the same ballot and may vote for any candidate or question on the ballot.
 If there are write-in candidates who have qualified for a particular office, a space will be left on the ballot where their name can be written.

 Party changes must be made by the end of the 29th day before the primary election.
 For a general election, a party change can be made at any time.
 A party change must be made in writing, and it must include the either the voter's date of birth or Florida Voter Registration Number, as well as the voter's signature.
-Click here to access Florida's Online Voter Registration system.
+Visit www.RegistertoVoteFlorida.org to update your registration online.